LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

 EZTR_DEFINE_CUSTOM_MSG_HANDLE(my_custom_message_handle);
 ```

-To access this handle in another C file, use the following to extern it in (works in C files or headers.):
+To access this handle in another C file, use the following to extern it in (works in C files or headers):

 ```C
 EZTR_DECLARE_CUSTOM_MSG_HANDLE(my_custom_message_handle);